NeutrinoCorp/quark/README.md

 })
 ```

-Quark parallelize consumers tasks into a pool of `workers` using goroutines and executes graceful shutdown by default.
+Quark parallelize consumers tasks into a pool of `workers` using goroutines and executes a graceful shutdown by default.

 The pool size can be defined by the user with a `PoolSize` attribute.